ShoumikSaha/ShoumikSaha.github.io/_pages/about.md

 I am a 4th year Computer Science Ph.D. student at the [University of Maryland - College Park](https://umd.edu/), where I am fortunate to be advised by [Prof. Soheil Feizi](https://www.cs.umd.edu/~sfeizi/).
-Last summer, I have worked as a Scientist Intern at Amazon AWS.
+This and last summer, I have worked as an Applied Scientist Intern at Amazon AWS.
 My research journey began with a focus on **machine learning for security**, particularly in malware detection.
 Over time, my interests have evolved toward **security and reliability in machine learning**.
-These days, I’m dedicated to enhancing the robustness and reliability of generative AI, especially large language models (LLMs).
+These days, I’m dedicated to enhancing the robustness and reliability of generative AI, and AI Agents.

 If you check out my [CV](../assets/pdf/Shoumik_CV_2025.pdf), you'll see a consistent theme:
-I enjoy exploring challenges from both sides of the coin—attack and defense, red team and blue team, or however you’d like to frame it.
+I enjoy exploring challenges from both sides of the coin -- attack and defense, red team and blue team, or however you’d like to frame it.
 Sounds interesting?
 Feel free to reach out to discuss my research or potential collaborations!